 The momentary concentration (khaṇika samādhi) that one achieved in the counting stage must be regarded as access concentration.
 A person who wishes to practise insight, being an ordinary human being, may not find it possible to put forth effort for the whole day.
 He must, therefore, allocate three or four hours a day, and put forth effort punctually and regularly every day.
 When he starts practice he must first overcome the wandering tendencies of the mind and establish mindfulness of respiration.
 It is only after he has overcome the wandering tendencies that he must start advertence of the mind towards insight.
 He must not relinquish mindfulness of respiration, but must continue to develop it until he gains insight and attains Path and Fruition knowledge.
 Even when he enters Fruition knowledge he must regard mindfulness of respiration as access concentration.

-On the path of insight there are five stages of purity: 1) Purification of view (diṭṭhi visuddhi), 2) Purification by overcoming doubt (kaṅkhāvitaraṇa visuddhi), 3) Purification by knowledge and vision of what is path and not-path (maggāmaggañāṇadassana visuddhi), 4) Purification by knowledge of the course of practice (paṭipadā ñāṇadassana visuddhi), 5) Purification by knowledge and vision (ñāṇadassana visuddhi).
+On the path of insight there are five stages of purity: 1) Purification of view (diṭṭhi visuddhi), 2) Purification by overcoming doubt (kaṅkhāvitaraṇa visuddhi), 3) Purification by knowledge and vision of what is path and not-path (maggāmaggañāṇadassana visuddhi), 4) Purification by knowledge and vision of the course of practice (paṭipadā ñāṇadassana visuddhi), 5) Purification by knowledge and vision (ñāṇadassana visuddhi).

 I shall now show how purification of view in materiality is achieved.